 - SOCL 227.
 From Hartford to World Cities: Comparative Urban Dynamics

-- Concentration areas: Three courses with a common theme, chosen in consultation with the minor coordinator.
-At least one of these courses must have a community learning component, and they should come from at least two different departments or programs.
+Concentration areas: Students choose a unifying theme for your community action interests, and describe how three courses you have selected address it.
+At least one course must have a community learning component, and they should come from at least two different departments or programs.

 - Possible themes include: architecture, design, and community life; arts and community; community development and planning; community and public planning; communities in international context; community stories in words and pictures; culture and immigration; education and public policy; environmental policy and community action; human rights, local and global; public health and policy; or social movements and social change.